-The Customs authorities are charged with administration and enforcement of the Customs Act, and to an extent, they are also required to enforce laws concerning taxation, exchange control and other laws.
+The Customs Department administers and enforces of the Customs Act, and to an extent, they are also required to enforce laws concerning taxation, exchange control and other laws.

 Customs duties are imposed on a wide range of imported goods.
 They also apply to a number of exported goods, such as rice, metal scrap, raw leather, rubber, wood, raw silk and powdered fish.